A Syntax for Strictly Associative and Unital $\infty$-Categories: The Type Theory

 \subsection{Constructions and Examples}

-\mypara{Disc Contexts.} Among the pasting contexts, we may distinguish the \emph{disc contexts} which play an important roll in further constructions.
+\mypara{Disc Contexts.} Among the pasting contexts, we may distinguish the \emph{disc contexts} which play an important role in further constructions.
 An example of a disc context can be seen in \cref{fig:d3}.